 In this piece I used 24k gold, pure silver, pure copper, ground mother-of-pearl and oil paint on craddled panel with a gilded frame.

 This is my largest piece to date (not counting my mural), sized at 4x6 feet.
 It was created in a style similar to my late uncle, Steve Wheeler's, and started as lines drawn on paper.
-The lines visulally stood out to me as shapes that I developed, and it eventually became a hand...a hand of a puppet master, as it relates to the very real phenomenon of Gang-Stalking in the USA, which is basically transparent community policing run by the government.
+The lines visulally stood out to me as shapes that I developed, and it transitioned into a hand...a hand of a puppet master, as it relates to the very real phenomenon of Gang-Stalking in the USA, which is basically transparent community policing run by the government.
 It is covert because the way it is used is extrajudicial punishment, a felony and non-constitutional.
 If you want (and you really need to be informed before your rights are violated) to learn more, go to www.fightgangstalking.com

 Situated on the corner of Van Ness and Stanislaus downtown,The Lede is the newest residential project from Granville Urban Development.
 The block that it calls home has a rich history in journalism and news.
 Adjacent to the building that originally housed The Fresno Bee, its site was also home to Fresno’s first commercial radio station and its first television station.
 Meant to pay homage to the property’s news-oriented roots, the name The Lede is taken from journalistic jargon.
 This deliberate misspelling of “lead” as in “lead paragraph” came about to distinguish from lead, the metal used in linotype printing of the 20th century.